-Algo is an open source software bundle designed for self-hosted IPSec VPN services.
+Algo VPN is an open source software bundle designed for self-hosted IPSec VPN services.
 It was designed by the folks at Trail of Bits to be easy to deploy, rely only on modern protocols and ciphers and provide reasonable security defaults.
 Also, it doesn’t require dedicated VPN client software for connecting from most systems and devices, because of native IPSec support.

-To understand why its creators believe Algo is a better alternative to commercial VPNs, the Streisand VPN bundle and OpenVPN, read the blog post that announced Algo’s initial release.
-As outlined in the post, Algo is meant “to be easy to set up.
+To understand why its creators believe Algo VPN is a better alternative to commercial VPNs, the Streisand VPN bundle and OpenVPN, read the blog post that announced Algo’s initial release.
+As outlined in the post, Algo VPN is meant “to be easy to set up.
 That way, you start it when you need it, and tear it down before anyone can figure out the service you’re routing your traffic through.”

 Creating a DigitalOcean Virtual Private Server

 To obtain an Internet-accessible system where you’ll install Algo VPN server software, you can create a “droplet” on DigitalOcean running Ubuntu with a few clicks.
 Do do that, click the dropdown button below the Ubuntu icon on the DigitalOcean “Create Droplets” page, then select the 18.04 option, as shown below.
 (Don’t use 16.04 due to a possible DNS issue.)

 Accepting default options for the droplet should be OK in most cases.
 If you’re not planning to tunnel a lot of traffic through the system, selecting the least expensive size will probably suffice.
 Select the geographic region where the Virtual Private Server will run based on your requirements.
 Assign a hostname that appeals to you.

 Once the new host is active, make a note of the public IP address that DigitalOccean assigns to it and log into it using SSH.
 Then run the following commands inside the new virtual private server to update its OS and install Algo VPN core prerequisites: